 The United States and Georgia seek to identify opportunities for U.S. businesses to invest in Georgia, and for both countries to sell goods and services to each other.
 They have signed a bilateral investment treaty and a bilateral trade and investment framework agreement.
 Georgia can export many products duty-free to the United States under the Generalized System of Preferences program.
 Through a high-level trade and investment dialogue, the two countries have discussed a range of options to improve economic cooperation and bilateral trade.
-They have also discussed ways to improve Georgia’s business climate to attract more investment, underscoring the importance of continued improvements in rule of law, respect for labor rights and ongoing labor reform efforts, protecting intellectual property rights, and resolving business disputes in a transparent and timely manner.
+They have also discussed ways to improve Georgia’s business climate to attract more investment, underscoring the importance of continued improvements in rule of law, respect for labor rights and effective implementation of newly passed labor reforms, protecting intellectual property rights, and resolving business disputes in a transparent and timely manner.
 From 2006 to 2011, a Millennium Challenge Corporation Compact helped promote Georgian enterprise and economic growth through investments in physical infrastructure.
 From 2013 to 2019, the MCC helped support Georgia’s education reform through a second compact.

-Georgia’s Membership in International Organizations
+Georgia’s Membership in Multilateral Organizations

-Georgia and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
+Georgia and the United States belong to a number of the same multilateral organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and World Trade Organization.
 Georgia also is an observer to the Organization of American States and since 1994 has been a partner in the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program.

 Principal embassy officials are listed in the Department’s Key Officers List.

 Georgia maintains an embassy in the United States at 1824 R St., NW, Washington, DC 20009, telephone (202) 387-2390.